Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

 - Eventually wear out your air conditioner much faster.

-Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to tackle by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad takes expertise.
+It’s usually not a job you’ll want to try by yourself, because your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

 If you’re worried your air conditioner is sinking and creating problems, give Rapids Sheet Metal Works Inc a call at 715-301-0256.
 We’ll check your air conditioner for any damage and then determine the best way to level it.